Types of Funds

 Field of Interest Fund

 Field of interest funds support broad areas such as the arts, the environment or health.
-They can even be focused on a more narrow interest such as children with cancer.
+They can also be focused on a narrower interest such as children with cancer.
 Donors can participate in the grant-making process or utilize the staff’s knowledge in identifying worthy grantees.

 Designated Fund